thalesmariiano/Sunny-agency-landing-page/README.md

 # Sunny-agengy-landing-page

-## A landing page made for a Front-End Mentor challenge.
+## A landing page made for a challenge from Front-End Mentor.

 This landing page is not finalized